12 ways to make money from writing

 Pitching freelance article ideas to editors

 Ready to start pitching article ideas to magazines?
-It's worth following the commissioning editors of your favourite publications on Twitter and finding them on LinkedIn.
+It's worth following the commissioning editors of your favourite publications on X (formerly Twitter) and finding them on LinkedIn.

 And, if you fancy writing something directly related to your degree, you could try pitching article ideas to trade magazines that cover news about a particular industry.
 A quick Google search for '[industry] trade magazine' will help you find ones that are relevant to your studies and interests.

-Editors will often tweet about the themes or topics they're interested in at that time.
-If you see a call out for an article that you'd have the experience and skills to write, plan out the pitch carefully, directly tailored to the publication, and email it to the commissioning journalist as soon as you can (ideally within an hour).
+Editors will often share the themes or topics they're interested in at that time.
+If you see a call out for an article you'd have the experience and skills to write, plan out the pitch carefully, tailor it to the publication, and send it to the commissioning journalist as soon as you can (ideally within an hour).

 You don't always need to wait for editors to post call-outs for articles before you pitch to them.
-But, it helps your chances of getting commissioned if you have a clear idea of the kind of thing they're looking for.
+But, it helps your chances of getting commissioned if you have a clear idea of what they're looking for.

 When pitching, try to keep your emails short but persuasive, highlighting why it's right for the publication.
 It's also a good idea to add a link to your online blog or website so editors can see what you can do.